 Who needs PR?

 Most businesses could use at least occasional help from a marketing firm, including with tasks like simple website maintenance.
 If your business is in the public eye, if you attract attention from news media at least on occasion, or if you are a high-profile leader in your field, then pubic relations specialists might be your marketers of choice.
 Depending on your goals and budget, a combination of sales-oriented web marketing and PR-driven content could be a winning combination.

 Every organization’s media mix is different.
 For instance, Company A may rely more on media relations for TV news, curated content for LinkedIn and a newsletter; Company B may see better results with media coaching for their spokesperson, podcasting and a blogging plan.
-First we figure out who your audience is (or will be), then we’ll create content in the spaces where those audience members are likely to spend some time.
+First, we figure out who your audience is (or will be), then we’ll create some interesting content in the spaces where those audience members are likely to spend some time.

 Even for small businesses flying under the radar, occasional help from a marketer is often effective enough to stay relevant.
-Monthly blogs or weekly social media posts can help keep your brand fresh, relevant and helpful.
+Monthly blogs or weekly social media posts can help keep your brand looking fresh, relevant and helpful.
 Some clients come to TNKR Media as little as once or twice a year, for PR campaigns, launches, events or to spruce up their web and social media presence.

 But if you’re organization isn’t small anymore, perhaps over 15-20 employees and becoming a leader in its sector, your communications needs are growing proportionally to the size of your client base and audience.
 Maintaining and supporting your brand(s) through web content like blogs, social media, podcasting or video then becomes more of a responsibility than an option.

 Entrepreneurs in Montreal and Toronto are blessed to have plenty of creative marketing talent to choose from.
-Check out our Thinkbait manifesto for one major reason we think our content sets us apart.
+Check out our working Thinkbait manifesto for one major reason we think our content sets us apart.

 Who needs to produce media content?